GokulNC/Setting-Up-CARLA-Reinforcement-Learning/README.md

 ### Rendering the game after each action
 CARLA [automatically renders everything](https://github.com/carla-simulator/carla/issues/286) as you play (take actions/pass controls).
 So no need of explicitly rendering.
-If you need to render the camera camera view,
+If you need to render the camera view,
 ```python
 env = CarlaEnv(is_render_enabled=True)  # To create an env